vreabernardo/Thin-Ice/README.md

 ## Overview

-Recreate the nostalgic Thin Ice Game from Club Penguin in Python using the Pygame framework.
+Recreate the Thin Ice Game from Club Penguin in Python using Pygame.
 The current version offers a playable experience up to level 13.
-However, there are exciting features and improvements still in the pipeline.
+However, there are some features and improvements still in the pipeline to make the game fully playable up to level 19.

 ## How to Play